-FIGURE 404.3.1 EFFECTIVE STRUCTURAL CONTACT WIDTH FOR SINGLE-BEAD AND MULTI-BEAD SHELLS (NON-DIMENSIONALLY CONTROLLED EXTRUSIONS SHOWN)
+FIGURE 404.3.1.
+EFFECTIVE STRUCTURAL CONTACT WIDTH FOR SINGLE-BEAD AND MULTI-BEAD SHELLS (NON-DIMENSIONALLY CONTROLLED EXTRUSIONS SHOWN)

 404.3.2 Effective Side Face Contact.
 The effective side face contact between multiple beads of 3D-ACT wall systems, as would occur where multiple beads make up a single shell, where integral cores contact the shell, and where webbing contacts the shells, shall be as defined in Figure 404.3.1.
 Integral cores and webbing are required to have effective side face contact.
 Refer to Sections 401.3.2.1 and 401.3.2.2.
-Design may be based on presumptive values in Section 401.3.2.1 or measured values as defined in Section 404.3.2.2.
+Design may be based on presumptive values in Section 404.3.2.1 or measured values as defined in Section 404.3.2.2.

-- 404.3.2.1 Presumptive Values.
-In the absence of published effective structural contact widths based on measurements, effective side face contact shall be assumed if the ratio of the single-bead and double-bead effective structural contact widths is greater than or equal to the following: - 1.
-0.7/(0.7 + 0.85(N 1)) for non-dimensionally controlled extrusions, where N is the number of beads within the shell.
+404.3.2.1 Presumptive Values.
+In the absence of published effective structural contact width based on measurements, effective side face contact shall be assumed if the ratio of the single-bead and double-bead effective structural contact widths is greater than or equal to the following:

+- 1. 0.7/(0.7 + 0.85(N 1)) for non-dimensionally controlled extrusions, where N is the number of beads within the shell. - 2.
+0.9/(0.9 + 0.95(N 1)) for dimensionally controlled extrusions, where N is the number of beads within the shell.